 - With the resurgence of interest in carbon markets, financial intermediation has started to re-emerge, particularly in the late stage project implementation phase.
 Carbon streaming and investment funds, as well as financial intermediaries and some carbon trading desks have started to offer structured finance solutions to developers, investing capital and taking a higher level of risk, often in the form of project verification and implementation risk.
 These structured solutions facilitate developers who now can use less equity at later stages of development and allows developers to unlock capital which can be re-invested to finance earlier stage pipeline development.
 The landscape has also seen a change of strategy from the corporate buyer standpoint, with corporate buyers now focused on securing larger carbon volumes for the purpose of carbon accounting offsetting as part of their net zero plans.
 However, corporate buyers continue to prefer to purchase existing inventory of verified carbon units through spot purchases, with a general resistance to take on verification and price risks.

-Abatable is a carbon procurement and market intelligence platform which connects developers, intermediaries with mission-aligned corporates with long-term carbon procurement needs.
+Abatable is a carbon procurement and market intelligence platform that connects developers, intermediaries with mission-aligned companies with long-term carbon procurement needs.

-If you want to stay up-to-date on developments in the carbon market and the changing nature of the carbon developer ecosystem, sign up to receive carbon market insights updates from the Abatable team.
+If you want to stay up-to-date on developments in the carbon market and the changing nature of the carbon developer ecosystem, sign up to our newsletter.

 Are you a developer or intermediary active in the carbon development space?
 Please get in touch.